THE BASICS

 Get your outfits packed and ready and be sure to grab a water bottle and some snacks.
 Resist the temptation to go out or stay up late, and try to keep today as chill as possible.
 Stay away from anything that might make you sick or injure you, and go to bed early.
 Double-check addresses and directions, and make sure your transportation to the studio is all set.
 Rest, relax, and get ready for the big day!

 Feel free to bring jewelry, hats, accessories, and more, especially for film/tv/commercial shoots.
-I am always totally fine with any of those pieces, assuming they help reinforce the story of the photo and they're not incredibly distracting.
+We are totally fine with any of those pieces, assuming they help reinforce the story of the photo and they're not incredibly distracting. -

 If you're less than five minutes late, no big deal.
 If you're shooting a Mini Session and are more than five minutes late, you start to seriously cut into our shoot time.
 If you expect to be late for a Mini Session, please text or call us ASAP and we'll see what we can do.
 It may be possible to have you start a little later, or swap you with a later session.

-For the Full or Ultimate Session, being fifteen minutes isn't that big of a deal, but we still may not be able to make up that time.
+For any other session, being fifteen minutes isn't that big of a deal, but we still may not be able to make up that time.

 If you are severely late and we are unable to reschedule the same day, you will be required to pay a new retainer and book a new session.